-The increasing concern for the global warming effects are provoking that the researchers are looking for new ways of generating electricity.
+The increasing concern for global warming effects is provoking that the researchers are looking for new ways of generating electricity.
 Today we bring you an improvement in the typical photovoltaic solar panels.

-The two traditional ways of producing electricity from sunlight are the photovoltaic and the solar-thermal.
-Both have limitations and that is why there is an increasing need for hybrid technologies that take advantages of the benefits of each one.
-That is why a group of researchers of the MIT have developed a device with a higher efficiency than its predecessors.
+The two traditional ways of producing electricity from sunlight are photovoltaic and solar-thermal.
+Both have limitations and that is why there is an increasing need for hybrid technologies that take advantage of the benefits of each one.
+That is why a group of researchers at MIT has developed a device with higher efficiency than its predecessors.

 How it works

 First, it converts sunlight into thermal energy.
 Then, this thermal energy is turned to energies above the photovoltaic bandgap in order to exploit the maximum portion of the solar spectrum efficiently.
 This process is done with a hot absorber-emitter.

 On the one hand, the absorber is formed by a multiwalled carbon nanotube array with high-temperature stability in a vacuum and nearly ideal absorptance, crucial for absorbing highly concentrated irradiance at elevated emitter-to-absorber area ratios.

 On the other hand, the emitter is composed of a multilayer Si/SiO2 structure, specifically of five alternating layers of silicon and SiO2, that improves the spectral matching between the emittance of the emitter and the internal quantum efficiency of the photovoltaic.
 These materials were chosen for ease of fabrication and high-temperature compatibility with the silicon substrate.